grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Here," said Percy handing Cassandra a few coins, "that's an advance on your next paycheck.
 Buy some tougher clothes.

-### Percy dinner with Shakes --- hiring him long term.
+### Percy meal with Shakes --- hiring him long term.

 Captain Percy left Cassandra in the middle of the hall.
 Cassandra went up the ramp towards the stairs to the next level up where the barracks were located.
 Percy turned down the ramp feeling like it was probably time to get back to her boat and see how things were going.
 She was warm from the liquor and had a bit of a sweat breaking in the still and humid underground air.

 Walking down the ramp in the direction of the docks she saw the now-familiar clanking gate of Shakes climbing up the ramp.
 The collection of wrenches at his belt made him always walk like he had a limp.
 He put his hand up when his eye caught Percy coming towards him.
 "Captain!
 I was just coming looking for you.
 I wanted to talk to you about settling up and getting my boat off your tub."

 "Yeah, it's about that time, eh Shakes?
-Let me buy you that dinner I promised you first."
+Let me buy you that meal I promised you first."

 "Not going to say no to some grub."